Let's start with the basics. And go from there.

 And finally, there’s durability.
 This is a big question among avid campers and newcomers alike.
 While the convenient setup is a great advantage, it makes you wonder how it fares against the elements.

-For starters, they’re lightweight.
-This has some advantages, like how easy they are to carry.
+For starters, the canopy frame is lightweight.
+This has some advantages, like easy storage and portability.
 Every pound you can shed is important, especially when backpacking or hiking to your destination.
 But once they’re down, pop up tents are more liable to be caught away by strong winds.

 What Makes A Great Pop-up Tent?